 GeneCards Summary for PRKAA1 Gene

 PRKAA1 (Protein Kinase AMP-Activated Catalytic Subunit Alpha 1) is a Protein Coding gene.
-Diseases associated with PRKAA1 include Liver Disease and Myotonia.
+Diseases associated with PRKAA1 include Fatty Liver Disease and Myotonia.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKAA2.

 UniProtKB/Swiss-Prot Summary for PRKAA1 Gene